BharanitharanR/open-webui-lite/README.md

 - 🎨 **Image Generation Integration**: Seamlessly incorporate image generation capabilities using options such as AUTOMATIC1111 API or ComfyUI (local), and OpenAI's DALL-E (external), enriching your chat experience with dynamic visual content.

+- 🤖 **Automatic1111 Auto-Detection**: Open WebUI automatically detects and configures Automatic1111 running on localhost:7086 or localhost:7860, enabling image generation without manual configuration.
+Simply start Automatic1111 with the `--api` flag and Open WebUI will automatically connect and enable image generation features.

 - ⚙️ **Many Models Conversations**: Effortlessly engage with various models simultaneously, harnessing their unique strengths for optimal responses.
 Enhance your experience by leveraging a diverse set of models in parallel.

 - 🔐 **Role-Based Access Control (RBAC)**: Ensure secure access with restricted permissions; only authorized individuals can access your Ollama, and exclusive model creation/pulling rights are reserved for administrators.